juansebastian2006/force_type_hints_remake/README.md

   return n1 + n2
 ```

-Here we are telling python to receive two arguments whose types are Integers. `-> int` means it's returning an intefer value
+Here we are telling python to receive two arguments whose types are Integers. `-> int` means it's returning an integer value

-for more info, visit here: https://realpython.com/python-type-checking/
+Anyways, for more info, visit here: https://realpython.com/python-type-checking/
+Would really like if you read full explanation from there.
+You learn❗ 😄

 ## How does it work?

 ```py